-Last week about 50 experts from the ITER Organization, the Domestic Agencies concerned (EU, JA, RF) plus additional experts met in Cadarache to review the design of the ITER divertor.
+Last week about 50 experts from the ITER Organization, the Domestic Agencies concerned (Europe, Japan, Russia) plus additional experts met in Cadarache to review the design of the ITER divertor.
 Section Leader Mario Merola summarizes the outcome of the three-day meeting.

 Newsline: What were the main issues addressed in the review?

 Merola: The divertor final design review addressed a wide range of topics.
 The design requirements, the design solutions, the supporting analysis, the manufacturing technologies as well as the remote handling and assembly procedures.

 Is it possible to summarize the outcome?
 Was there general acceptance of the design or are there requests for changes?
 If so, what needs to be looked at again?